 When you are purchasing an RV power converter, there are some factors that you need to keep in mind.
 Consider these factors when you are choosing your next unit.

 Some RV power converters will need to be mounted while others can simply be set up in a corner, room, or even closet.
 While most RV converters will not require professional installation, some mounted RV converters may require this.
-If you do not feel comfortable in setting up your RV power converter yourself, then it is best to have a professional set it up for you.
+If you do not feel comfortable in setting up your power converter yourself, then it is best to have a professional set it up for you.

 Consider Your Power Needs